rust-lang/book/second-edition/src/ch01-02-hello-world.md

 ```

 This shows we have two files: the source code, with the *.rs* extension, and the
 executable (*main.exe* on Windows, *main* everywhere else).
-All that's left to
+All that’s left to
 do from here is run the *main* or *main.exe* file, like this:

 ```text
 $ ./main  # or .\main.exe on Windows
 ```

-If *main.rs* were your "Hello, world!" program, this would print `Hello,
+If *main.rs* were your “Hello, world!” program, this would print `Hello,
 world!` to your terminal.

 If you come from a dynamic language like Ruby, Python, or JavaScript, you may